Kelly Brook Poses In Floral Dress With Thigh-High Slits For Latest Outfit Post

 “You’re truly the most stunning, gorgeous, beautiful, prettiest and sweetest girl in the entire world,” a fourth admirer commented.

 Impressing her loyal social media audience with her choice of fashion is nothing new for Brook.
-As previously reported by The Inquisitr, she wowed in a pale pink bikini that was decorated with a pattern of green leaves in various shapes.
-Brook tied her locks up with a leopard-print ribbon and posed on her knees on the sand at the beach alongside her boyfriend and dog.
+As previously reported by The Inquisitr, she wowed in a pale pink swimsuit that was decorated with a pattern of green leaves in various shapes.
+Brook pulled her locks up with a leopard-print ribbon and posed on her knees at the beach alongside her boyfriend and dog.